 With the rise in popularity of houseplants, there’s also an increasing range of indoor plants that require little water.
 Many of these are classed as succulents such as crassula, echeveria and aloe vera as well as the classic cacti.

 If you haven’t already heard about air plants or Tillandsias, then you’ll be amazed by these incredible plants that don’t require soil to grow.
 Instead they attach their short thin roots to bark or rocks.
 They thrive in a humid environment such as a bathroom.
-Find out more about these intriguing plants in store.
+Find out more about these intriguing plants in our Houseplant department!

 Adding organic matter to your garden will really help with water conservation.
 Organic matter such as compost or farmyard manure improves the structure of your soil and retains many times its own weight in water thus reducing the frequency of watering.